-The National Institute for Health Research (NIHR) is the world’s first health research funder to publish comprehensive accounts of its commissioned research within its own publicly and permanently available journals.
-The NIHR Journals Library comprises a suite of five open access peer-reviewed journals reporting results from a range of health research areas:
+The National Institute for Health and Care Research (NIHR) is the world’s first health research funder to publish comprehensive accounts of its commissioned research within its own publicly and permanently available journals.
+The NIHR Journals Library comprises a suite of six open access peer-reviewed journals reporting results from a range of health research areas:

 - Efficacy and Mechanism Evaluation (EME)

 - Health and Social Care Delivery Research (HSDR)